bardan-dhakal/A-eye_Weapons-Detection/models_and_checkpoints/README.md

 ## 📄 License

-Models are trained using the SentinelAI dataset and are available for research and commercial use under the MIT License.
+Models are trained using the A-eye dataset and are available for research and commercial use under the MIT License.

 ---

 **Model Version**: 1.3
 **Last Updated**: 2024
-**Maintainer**: SentinelAI Team
+**Maintainer**: A-eye Team